ghilliard/reading-notes/index.md

 I had my doubts, but here we are.

+My name is Gabe and I'm a fun-loving guy who just wants to watch the Bachelor(ette) while enjoying a nice cup of juice.

 People will often ask me,
 > What's your preferred mindset in the workplace?
 ![Image](https://i.redd.it/4n5x4xlngo331.jpg)